Bett-A-Fish/ef-json-query-testing/README.md

 #### Char Count

-This test was over four fields for each test but with the charecter count for each search changing.
+This test was over four fields for each test but with the character count for each search changing.
 This data is displayed in `Fig 15` and shows that each search is very consistent.
 With the json patterns slightly decreasing with longer strings and dynamic patterns slightly increasing.
 However these changes can be explained by the error and standard deviation.

 <details>
   <summary>Fig 15: String Benchmarks - Char Count - Line Plot</summary>